-The Adult Reconstruction and Joint Replacement Fellowship Program at HSS was established over 40 years ago to train future thought leaders in total joint replacement surgery while perfecting surgical and technical skills.
-Led by 21 full-time surgeons, specialty-trained in hip and knee replacement and with a collective volume of over 8,000 cases per year, the Program provides an opportunity for Fellows to gain a broad range of in-depth experience.
+The Adult Reconstruction and Joint Replacement Fellowship Program at HSS was established over 45 years ago to train future thought leaders in total joint replacement surgery while perfecting surgical and technical skills.
+The Program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Led by 21 full-time surgeons, specialty-trained in hip and knee replacement and with a collective volume of over 8,700 cases per year, the Program provides an opportunity for Fellows to gain a broad range of in-depth experience.

 One of the largest divisions at the Hospital, the Adult Reconstruction and Joint Replacement Service is composed of the Hip Service, the Knee Service, and the Surgical Arthritis Service and performs the majority of the adult reconstructive surgery cases at HSS.
 HSS’s affiliation with NewYork-Presbyterian Healthcare System and Weill Cornell Medical College provides Fellows with the unique resources of this rich academic and scientific community.

 Each Fellow is involved in an average of over 500 cases (half hip, half knee), of which approximately fifteen percent are complex revisions.
 Fellows rotate among each of the 21 members of the Adult Reconstruction and Joint Replacement Service, which performs the majority of the adult reconstructive surgery cases at HSS and is one of the busiest operative services at the Hospital.
 Some of the complex cases require an interdisciplinary approach, involving close collaboration among the orthopaedic surgeons, radiologists, and the Hospital’s bioengineers.